 Magnetic Resonance Imaging (MRI) for Children

-The services included in this new facility are:
+The services included in our state-of-the-art facility include:

 - Mobitrack: Moving table for extended body MR-Angiograms